vijishmadhavan/Light-Up/README.md

 ### [Self-Attention Generative Adversarial Network](https://arxiv.org/abs/1805.08318)

+This has been modified tp have spectral normalization along with self attention.

 **Note**: Perceptual Loss (or Feature Loss) based on VGG16--(Thanks to #Fast.ai)

 ### [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/pdf/1603.08155.pdf)

 ### [Progressive Growing of GANs](https://arxiv.org/pdf/1710.10196.pdf)

+Size of the input progressively Changed and the learning rates are adjusted to make sure that the transitions between sizes happened successfully.

 ## Docker